-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council Energy Hierar chy Stage 1: Be lean 2: Energy and Carbon Have you demonstrated that through the application of the energy hierarchy the development achieves a reduction of carbon emissions against current building regulations?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission V V 2: Energy and Carbon Have you demonstrated the fabric performance standards (U values) of superstructure components including external walls, floors, roofs, windows and doors?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission V V 2: Energy and Carbon Can you demonstrate that new dwellings achieve <20kWh/m2/ year through Part L FEE?
-All residential development • Minor • Major \checkmark

-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 2: Energy and Carbon Have you targeted a lower air permeability less than <5 m3/hr/ m2@50Pa?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission ~ ~ Energy Hierar rchy Stage 2: Be clean 2: Energy and Carbon Have you demonstrated that an efficient system for the delivery of heat and/or power has been selected for the proposed development?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission ~ √ 2: Energy and Carbon Have you explored the possibility of connecting to an existing or proposed District Heat Network as shown on the Nottingham City Polices Map?
-Please cite the reasons if this is not feasible or viable.
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission ~
+Chapter Checklist question Applicable to Nottingham City Council Applicable to Broxtowe Borough Council Energy Hierar chy Stage 1: Be lean 2: Energy and Carbon Have you demonstrated that through the application of the energy hierarchy the development achieves a reduction of carbon emissions against current building regulations? \checkmark ~ 2: Energy and Carbon Have you demonstrated the fabric performance standards (U values) of superstructure components including external walls, floors, roofs, windows and doors? \checkmark ~ 2: Energy and Carbon Can you demonstrate that new dwellings achieve <20kWh/m2/year through Part L FEE? \checkmark Energy Hierar chy Stage 2: Be clean 2: Energy and Carbon Have you demonstrated that an efficient system for the delivery of heat and/or power has been selected for the proposed development? \checkmark \checkmark 2: Energy and Carbon Have you explored the possibility of connecting to an existing or proposed District Heat Network as shown on the Nottingham City Polices Map? √ Please cite the reasons if this is not feasible or viable.

-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 2: Energy and Carbon Have you explored site wide approaches to centralised systems, energy generation, sharing and storage?
-Please cite the reasons if this is not feasible or viable.
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission \checkmark V Energy Hierar chy Stage 3: Be green 1 1 2: Energy and Carbon Have you undertaken a feasibility assessment of renewable energy technologies and incorporated renewable energy generation into the scheme through on- site measures?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission ~ V Adaptation an d mitigation to climate o change 2: Energy and Carbon Have you demonstrated that the proposed developments form, orientation, solar gain has been optimised for energy efficiency and to reduce the risk of overheating?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission √ V
+Chapter Checklist question Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 2: Energy and Carbon Have you explored site wide approaches to centralised systems, energy generation, sharing and storage? \checkmark V Please cite the reasons if this is not feasible or viable.
+Energy Hierarchy Stage 3: Be green 2: Energy and Carbon Have you undertaken a feasibility assessment of renewable energy technologies and incorporated renewable energy generation into the scheme through on-site measures? \checkmark \checkmark Adaptation an d mitigation to climate change 2: Energy and Carbon Have you demonstrated that the proposed development's form, orientation, solar gain have been optimised for energy efficiency and to reduce the risk of overheating? \checkmark \checkmark 2: Energy and Carbon Have you incorporated green and blue infrastructure into the proposed development? \checkmark \checkmark 2: Energy and Carbon Have you demonstrated that the development would achieve water consumption of 105 litres per person per day, subject to viability? \checkmark \checkmark

-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 2: Energy and Carbon Have you incorporated green and blue infrastructure into the proposed development?
-All development Minor Major ~ ~ 2: Energy and Carbon Have you demonstrated that the development would achieve water consumption of 105 litres per person per day, subject to viability?
-All development Minor Major ~ V Sustainable C construction 3: Sustainable Construction Have you demonstrated the implementation of the waste hierarchy?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission \checkmark V 3: Sustainable Construction If the proposed development involves an existing building, have you demonstrated a pre- development audit has taken place?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission \checkmark \checkmark
+Chapter Checklist question Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 2: Energy and Carbon To comply with ACS Policy 1, have you incorporated measures to minimise surface water run-off e.g. minimising paved areas and impermeable surfaces and have you incorporated sustainable drainage into your development proposal?
+You must demonstrate if such \checkmark ~ measures are not viable or technically feasible.
+Sustainable C onstruction 3: Sustainable Construction Have you demonstrated the implementation of the waste hierarchy? \checkmark \checkmark 3: Sustainable Construction If the proposed development involves an existing building, have you demonstrated a pre- development audit has taken place? \checkmark \checkmark 3: Sustainable Construction Have you demonstrated consideration to sustainable material selection including: locally sourced materials, sustainable certifications and/or materials with low embodied carbon including recycled content? \checkmark √ 3: Sustainable Construction Have you demonstrated that embodied carbon in the construction phase has been considered and reduced where possible? \checkmark V 3: Sustainable Construction For major non-residential development have you demonstrated that the development achieves (at the minimum) BREEAM 'very good'? \checkmark

-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 3: Sustainable Construction For major developments have you submitted the following information?
-Circular Economy Statement that follows UKGBC guidance Pre-demolition/ pre-development audit Site Waste Management Plan Construction Environmental Management Plan All development • Major. ~ 3: Sustainable Construction Have you demonstrated consideration to sustainable material selection including: locally sourced materials, sustainable certifications and/ or materials with low embodied carbon including recycled content?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission \checkmark V

-Chapter Checklist question Threshold Applicable to Nottingham City Council Applicable to Broxtowe Borough Council 3: Sustainable Construction Have you demonstrated that embodied carbon in the construction phase has been considered and reduced where possible?
-All development Minor Major Applications for refurbishment to existing buildings requiring planning permission \checkmark V 3: Sustainable Construction Have you demonstrated that the development achieves (at the minimum) BREEAM 'very good'?
-Major non- residential development \checkmark

-Appendix B - Local Case Studies
+Appendix B - Case Studies